Stable and extremely unequal: Model

-The following algorithm will be shown to produce the unique stable matching. \begin{enumerate} \item Match Step: select $i$ and $j$ such that the utility of their match is the highest in the set of students that are unassigned and schools that have some residual capacity. \item Update Step: reduce the capacity of the school found in the previous step by 1.
+An allocation is a function $\mu:\mathcal{I}\cup \mathcal{J}\rightarrow 2^{\mathcal{I}}\cup \mathcal{J}$ such that $\mu(i)\in \mathcal{J}\cup \{i\}$ and $\mu(j)\subseteq \mathcal{I}\cup \{j\}$.
+The notation $\mu(i)=i$ indicates that student $i$ is unassigned, and $j \in \mu(j)$ indicates that the number of students assigned to school $j$ under $\mu$ is less than its capacity, that is $q_j>|\mu(j)\cap \mathcal{I}|$.
+An allocation is called feasible if each student is assigned to at most one school, and all school capacity constraints are respected, that is if~$ |\mu(i)| = 1$ for all~$i \in \mathcal{I}$ and~$|\mu(j)| \leq q_{j}$ for all~$j \in \mathcal{J}.$ An allocation is stable when there are no blocking pairs.
+In our context, this is equivalent to the following. \begin{definition} The allocation $\mu:\mathcal{I}\cup\mathcal{J}\rightarrow 2^{\mathcal{I}}\cup\mathcal{J} $ is stable if $\nexists\ i,j\in\mathcal{I}\times\mathcal{J}$ such that~$u_{ij} > u_{i\mu(i)}$ and~$\left[ \left[|\mu(j))|< q_{j}\right] \mbox{ or } \left[|\mu(j))|= q_{j} \mbox{ and } \exists i' \in \mu(j),\: \; u_{i'j} < u_{ij}\right]\right]$. \end{definition} The following algorithm will be shown to produce the unique stable matching. \begin{enumerate} \item Match Step: select $i$ and $j$ such that the utility of their match is the highest in the set of students that are unassigned and schools that have some residual capacity. \item Update Step: reduce the capacity of the school found in the previous step by 1.
 Remove the assigned student from the set of unassigned students. \end{enumerate} We call this algorithm the max-max-lex algorithm\footnote{The max-max-lex algorithm is lexicographic, starting from the top.
-This feature is shared with rank-maximal allocations, see \cite{Irving2006}, where the number of agents receiving their first choice is maximized, subject to which a maximum number of remaining agents receive their second choice, etc...} because it iteratively pairs the students and schools that are each other's top choice among the schools and students that are still available.
+This feature is shared with rank-maximal allocations, see \citet{Irving2006}, where the number of agents receiving their first choice is maximized, subject to which a maximum number of remaining agents receive their second choice, etc...} because it iteratively pairs the students and schools that are each other's top choice among the schools and students that are still available.
 It does so in a lexicographic order, until there are no further students and schools to match.
 The max-max-lex algorithm is formally described below.
 It converges in a finite number of steps.
+In the algorithm, we denote $e^j$ the $j$-the vector of the canonical basis of $\mathbb{R}^{\mathcal{J}}$, which is the vector whose $j$-th entry is equal to one, and whose other entries are equal to zero.